Austin Strand: Professional

 Strand immediately joined the Reign to complete the 2017–18 season but did not skate in any games.
 He returned to the Reign for the 2018–19 season but was loaned to the ECHL's Manchester Monarchs prior to the beginning of the season.
 He tallied two points in six games with the Monarchs before being recalled to the Reign on November 2.
 Strand subsequently made his AHL debut with on November 25 and tallied up an assist in a 7–6 overtime win over the Tucson Roadrunners.
 Strand alternated between the Reign and the Monarchs throughout the first half of his rookie season before he was able to become a mainstay on the Reigns' lineup in the second half.

 Near the start of the 2020–21 season, Strand was re-signed by the Kings to a one-year contract.
 Once the NHL resumed play, Strand was named to the Kings' taxi squad as part of their opening night roster.
 Strand made his NHL debut on February 5, 2021, in the Kings' 5–2 loss to the Vegas Golden Knights.
 A few games later, he was fined $3,168.10 for spearing Arizona Coyotes forward Conor Garland during a game.

 Following his fourth season within the Kings organization, Strand left as a free agent and was signed to a one-year, two-way contract with the Anaheim Ducks on July 14, 2022.
 Strand made five scoreless appearance with the Ducks over the opening months of the 2022–23 season, playing mostly with affiliate, the San Diego Gulls.
 On March, 3, 2023, the Ducks traded Strand to the Buffalo Sabres in exchange for Chase Priskie.
 He played out the remainder of the season with Sabres affiliate, the Rochester Americans, contributing with one assist through nine regular season games.

 As a free agent Strand left the Sabres organization and opted to sign a one-year contract with the lone AHL independent club, the Chicago Wolves, on July 18, 2023.
 He began the 2023–24 season on the Wolves blueline, registering 4 points through 10 games.
 On December 11, 2023, Stand was traded by the Wolves to the Rockford IceHogs, the affiliate to the Chicago Blackhawks, in exchange for Zach Jordan.

 On July 17, 2024, Strand was re-signed by the IceHogs to a one-year contract extension for the 2024–25 season.
 Strand made 21 appearances with the IceHogs, registering 4 points from the blueline, before he was traded to the Utica Comets, affiliate of the New Jersey Devils, on January 6, 2025.

+As a free agent following 8 professional seasons in North America, Strand signed a one-year contract abroad with Finnish club, Ilves of the Liiga, on June 30, 2026.